natewatson999/YellowStream/README.md

 ### FrameStreams

-FrameStreams are intended for services like VOIP sercies, which have a continuous stream, and need the data segmented.
+FrameStreams are intended for services like VOIP services, which have a continuous stream, and need the data segmented.
 The problem is that, usually, TCP sends packets of a certain regular size, which may or may not be the size of the data frames the developer needs.
 This takes an arbitrary stream, and converts its data emission into a format some human might want.

 FrameStreams take a streaming object, and output a streaming object.
-FrameStrems have 3 events: "error", "data", and "end". "error" is for errors in the usual way. "data" is a dataframe of a garunteed size. "end" is emitted when the source stream closes. "end"'s callback function has a parameter that is the data left over in the buffer.
+FrameStreams have 3 events: "error", "data", and "end". "error" is for errors in the usual way. "data" is a dataframe of a garunteed size. "end" is emitted when the source stream closes. "end"'s callback function has a parameter that is the data left over in the buffer.

 The received streaming object must be capable of emitting "error", "data", and "end"; in the ususual ways.